rbarris/genx/README.md

 The demo code is arranged in a series of sections, each affiliated with some combination of output pins, input pins, CPU-visible registers, and user logic.

 On Zedboard, each section winds up driving one of the eight LED's on the board (LD0-LD7), and possibly reading the corresponding switch (SW0-SW7).
 The state of the LED pins is also mirrored to the 8 signal pins on connector JB (PMod).
+On Snickerdoodle, these groups of outbound signals are routed to pins on JA1 and JB1 connectors, and the switches are faked (hardwired to FF in starter.v).

 The sections are meant to show a progression from a very simple piece of user logic to more complex forms that also involve code running on the ARM CPU and communicating through registers on the AXI bus.

 Demo sections 0-3 have zero CPU involvement; the higher numbered sections have CPU software involvement and AXI-interface register glue.
 The demo CPU side runs "bare metal" on the Zynq's ARM processor, there's no Linux involved.

 Since demos 0-3 don't involve the CPU, they will start running as soon as the FPGA has been programmed and comes out of reset.
+(I have noticed on Snickerdoodle that this may not actually happen until the SDK debugger has the demo app loaded and paused at 'main')

 Starting with all four SW0-SW3 turned off, you'll see the LEDs counting in binary (a '0' being shown as a dim PWM level, and a '1' being a brighter level).
 As you turn on each switch, that individual demo will switch from the binary counting animation to a unique pattern for each: